On the matroidal path ideals: The Matroidal path ideals of graphs

 Conversely, let $I(G)$ be a matroidal ideal and $|V(G)|=n$.
 We can assume that $G$ does not contain any isolated vertices, and hence $I(G)$ is fully supported.
-If $I(G)$ is a principal ideal, then there is nothing to prove and assertion holds trivially.
+If $I(G)$ is a principal ideal, then there is nothing to prove and the assertion holds trivially.
 Let $I(G)$ be not a principal ideal.
-If $\gcd(I(G)) = x_i$, for some variable $x_i$, then $G$ is a complete bipartite graph with maximal independent sets $V_1=\{x_i\}$ and $V_2=V(G)\setminus\{x_i\}$, and again the assertion holds in this case.
+If $\gcd(I(G)) = x_i$, for some variable $x_i$, then $G$ is a complete bipartite graph with $r$-partition $V_1=\{x_i\}$ and $V_2=V(G)\setminus\{x_i\}$, and again the assertion holds in this case.